-Guyer & Regules’ global-minded leadership is steered by highly accomplished partners that continue to attract a star-studded roster of clients from all over the world, which is a pull also for vastly experienced talent from rival firms.
+Guyer & Regules’ internationally minded leadership is steered by highly accomplished partners that continue to attract a star-studded roster of clients from all over the world, which is a pull also for vastly experienced talent from rival firms.
 Its lawyers are often educated at Ivy League institutions and have held positions at international law firms.
 This global reach helps with deal flow, with the firm estimating that more than half of its work comes from clients outside of Uruguay.
 This international mindset allows it to tap into a steady flow of work from household names such as Petrobras, Telefónica and Shell.

-Guyer & Regules has a sizeable helping of some of the most sought-after clients on the market, which gives a clear indication of the industry expertise at play here.
-The firm represents international clients operating across the full spectrum of sectors, including financial, retail, agribusiness, internet, software, real estate, fintech, energy and oil and gas industries.
-Citibank, BBVA, Itaú Unibanco and Unilever are some of the firm’s most well-known clients.
-International giants such as Latin American heavyweights América Móvil and FEMSA further boost that list.
-Recent research into “Who Represents Latin America’s Biggest Companies”, conducted by the Latin American Corporate Counsel Association (LACCA) which is affiliated to Latin Lawyer, finds that out of the top 100 largest companies operating in Latin America, Guyer & Regules advises over a quarter.
-This is a remarkable figure in light of the compact size of Uruguay’s market compared to local counterparts.
+Guyer & Regules has a healthy clientele, featuring some of the most sought-after clients on the market, which gives a clear indication of the talent on offer here.
+The firm represents international clients operating across the full spectrum of sectors, including financial, retail, agribusiness, internet, software, real estate, fintech, energy, and oil and gas industries.
+Regional companies such as LATAM Airlines and AES are also among those that regularly rely on Guyer & Regules when operating in Uruguay, in addition to América Móvil and Petrobras.
+Recent research into “Who Represents Latin America’s Biggest Companies”, conducted by the Latin American Corporate Counsel Association (LACCA) which is affiliated to Latin Lawyer, finds that out of the top 100 largest companies operating in Latin America, Guyer & Regules advises 30.
+This is no mean feat when considering the size of the Uruguayan market.

 Year after year, Guyer & Regules records a high volume of deals in the M&A, project finance and capital markets groups.
 It was even the busiest firm in Uruguay in 2022, according to Latin Lawyer’s Deal Tracker Report.
 However, Guyer & Regules’ core practice groups are perfectly complemented by equally impressive non-transactional departments.
-The firm tends to oversee overly complex antitrust, tax and litigation work, where vastly experienced lawyers represent household name organisations.
+The firm tends to oversee sophisticated antitrust, tax and litigation work.
 It also helped with the passing of Uruguay’s merger control reform last year.
 This expansive spectrum of expertise feeds into a multidisciplinary approach that allows Guyer & Regules to market itself as a one-stop firm in terms of legal services, often leading clients to return for several matters.

-Guyer & Regules’ head office is in Montevideo and it has a base in the city’s free trade zone – an important pull for international clients.
-The firm also maintains an office in the popular tourist hotspot Punta del Este, while it is planning to open an office in the affluent suburb of Carrasco in Montevideo to meet client demand.
+Guyer & Regules is headquartered in Montevideo and has an additional office in the city’s free trade zone, an important draw for international clients.
+The firm also maintains an office in the tourist hotspot Punta del Este.
+It has also inaugurated an office in the affluent suburb of Carrasco in Montevideo to meet client demand.

 Alliances & networks